Wawel Castle Tours

 212K+ travelers chose this

-• "We arrived right at opening and the arcaded courtyard was almost empty, with morning light hitting the upper loggias.
-The climb up Wawel Hill is gentle and the views over the Vistula were clear and cool.
-Booking wawel castle tickets online saved us a long wait at the booth."
+• "We arrived right at opening and had the arcaded courtyard almost to ourselves before the heat set in.
+The climb up Wawel hill is gentle and the views over the Vistula are lovely in morning light.
+Booking wawel castle tickets online saved us standing in the ticket-office queue."

 1★